swkBerlin/kata-bootstraps/scala/scalatest/README.md

-## Minimal setup with Scala's scalatest to get you started
+## A minimal setup with Scala's scalatest to get you started

 #### Setup